nehaljwani/team.exiv2.org/book/IMaEA.md

 Using dd to extract metadata is discussed in more detail here: [8.1 Extracting metadata using dd](#8-1).

 Please be aware that there are two ways in which IFDs can occur in the file.
 They can be an embedded TIFF which is complete with the **II*\_long** or **MM\_*long** 8-byte header and the offset leads to the IFD.
 Or the IFD can be in the file without the header.
 IFD::visit(visitor) knows that the tags such as GpsTag and ExifTag are IFDs and recursively calls recursively calls IFD::visit(visitor).
-For the embedded TIFF (such as Nikon MakerNote), IFD::visit(visitor) creates a TiffImage and calls TiffI.accept(visitor) which validates the header and calls IFD::visit(visitor).
+For the embedded TIFF (such as Nikon MakerNote), IFD::visit(visitor) creates a TiffImage and calls TiffImages.accept(visitor) which validates the header and calls IFD::visit(visitor).

 Another important detail is that although the Tiff Specification expects the IFD to end with a uint32\_t offset == 0, Sony (and other) maker notes do not.
 The IFD begins with a uint32\_t to define length, followed by 12 byte tags.
 There is no trailing null uint32\_t.